Code-Institute-Submissions/Holgate-Engineering/README.md

 The aim of this project is to primarily raise awareness that the business exists and is in operation.
 Having had no online presence previously, this webiste's main purpose is to reach the customers that are requiring these services.
 The secondary purpose will be to generate more enquiries and ultimately business for the company.

 <h4 id="wireframes">Wireframes</h4>
-Please see the wireframe for this project:<br>
+Please see the wireframes for this project:<br>
 <a href="/assets/documentation/Wireframe.pdf" target="_blank">Desktop</a><br>
 <a href="/assets/documentation/Wireframe-mobile.pdf" target="_blank">Mobile</a>